Havarti Cheese vs Pecorino Romano Cheese

 Milk Type and Treatment

-Information on the milk type and treatment for Havarti Cheese is not available.
+Havarti Cheese is made with cow milk that is typically pasteurized.
 Pecorino Romano Cheese is made with sheep milk.

 Composition and Texture